axonops/async-python-cassandra/docs/retry-policies.md

 ## Summary

-async-cassandra's retry policy is not just a wrapper - it's a safety feature that:
+async-cassandra's retry policy provides intelligent retry behavior:

+1. **SELECTs are automatically retried** - The retry policy's `on_read_timeout` method returns `RETRY` when appropriate conditions are met (data retrieved or sufficient responses received)
-- Prevents data corruption from retry-related issues
+2. **Writes require explicit idempotency marking** - Prevents accidental data corruption by checking `is_idempotent=True`
-- Requires explicit marking of idempotent queries
-- Maintains the benefits of automatic retries for safe operations
-- Protects against the most common Cassandra anti-patterns

-This is why we "reinvented" the retry policy - to provide a safer default that prevents common but serious data integrity issues.
+3. **Configurable retry limits** - Default is 3 retries, avoiding infinite retry loops
+4. **Smart retry decisions** - Only retries when there's a good chance of success

+The key insight is that while the cassandra-driver's retry policy works, it doesn't distinguish between safe and unsafe write operations.
+Our retry policy adds this critical safety check while maintaining all the benefits of automatic retries for read operations.

+## Technical Details

+The retry behavior is handled by the underlying cassandra-driver:
+- When a timeout exception occurs, the driver calls the retry policy's appropriate method
+- If the policy returns `RETRY`, the driver automatically retries the query
+- This happens transparently - your code just sees either success or final failure

+The `AsyncRetryPolicy` is automatically set as the default retry policy when creating an `AsyncCluster`, so all queries benefit from this behavior without any additional configuration.